 However, upon delving further into the psychological, social and cultural aspects of reading fiction, I’ve come across fascinating research to suggest otherwise.

-“Bookworms versus nerds: Exposure to fiction versus non-fiction, divergent associations with social ability, and the simulation of fictional social worlds” (2006) is a paper complied by psychologists including Raymond A. Mar and Keith Oatley.
+“Bookworms versus nerds: Exposure to fiction versus non-fiction, divergent associations with social ability, and the simulation of fictional social worlds” (2006) is a paper compiled by psychologists including Raymond A. Mar and Keith Oatley.
 They’ve done some fascinating research into the effects of reading on the brain, and this is no exception.

 Bookworms versus nerds in the social realm

-How could this possibly be true?
+How could this be true?

 What’s the evidence?

-Well, participants were examined on how much fiction and non-fiction they had been exposed to over a lifetime, alongside their performance on empathy/social-acumen measures.
+Participants were examined on how much fiction and non-fiction they had been exposed to over a lifetime, alongside their performance on empathy/social-acumen measures.

 Also, participants with a tendency to become absorbed in a story – an inherent part of fiction – also predicted their empathy scores.
 You might say that the age, intelligence and level of English might sway results, but these were all controlled.